Satish-A-Wadekar/ASP.Net-JQuery-File-Uploader/README.md

 # How to install this File uploader in your application ?

-just download (FileUploader folder) and put it in your Applications root directory. and thats it :) happy codding....
+just Download ZIP, you will find FileUploader.rar inside it just unzip it and put FileUploader folder as it is inside your Application root directory. and thats it :) happy codding....

 ## Files hierarchy of FileUploader folder